Adige-Calculations/OpenFOAM-handbook/src/1_intro/README.md

 # Intro

-OpenFOAM® is classified as free and open-source software, hence everyone can contribute, modify and redistribute the software.
+OpenFOAM® is free and open-source software, hence everyone can contribute, modify and redistribute it.
 The two main distributions of OpenFOAM® actively developed are:
 - OpenFOAM® from the OpenFOAM Foundation
 - OpenFOAM® by OpenCFD Ltd